Arif-Nirzon/Two-Player-Pong-Game-Using-Verilog/README.md

-# Two Player Pong Game Using Verilog
+# Two Player Pong Game on CPLD
 This is the final project of our EEE 304 course (Digital Electronics Laboratory).
 _**Device used :**_ LP 2900 CPLD Trainer Board
 _**Software used :**_ Quartus 7.1